swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-12-adapt-and-move-the-jupyter-notebook-to-python-scripts.md

 Firstly, create the virtual environment:

-??? tip "Not familiar with virtual environments?
-Read this!"

-    **What are virtual environments?**

-    Python **virtual environments** are essential tools for managing dependencies and isolating project environments.
-They allow developers to create separate, self-contained environments for different projects, ensuring that each project has its own set of dependencies **without interfering** with one another.

-    This is particularly important when working on multiple projects with different versions of libraries or packages.

-    **How do virtual environments work?**

-    Virtual environments work by creating a local directory that contains a Python interpreter and a copy of the desired Python packages.
-When activated, the virtual environment modifies the system's PATH variable to prioritize the interpreter and packages within the local directory.

-    This ensures that when running Python commands, the system uses the specific interpreter and packages from the virtual environment, effectively isolating the project from the global Python installation.

-    **How to manage virtual environments?**

-    - Create a virtual environment: `#!sh python3.13 -m venv .venv`
-    - Activate the virtual environment: `#!sh source .venv/bin/activate`
-    - Deactivate the virtual environment: `#!sh deactivate`

-    ***Conclusion***

-    Virtual environments are essential for dependency management and environment isolation.
-They ensure stability, reproducibility, and clean project separation.
-    By using virtual environments, you achieve smoother collaboration, easier debugging, and reliable deployment.

 ```sh title="Execute the following command(s) in a terminal"
 # Create the environment
 python3.13 -m venv .venv